polyphilz/pricing-weather-derivatives/README.md

 ### ARIMA Model
 We have time series data, and a popular model used to forecast time series data is the autoregressive integrated moving average model, or ARIMA for short.
 At a high level, an ARIMA model makes use of past data to model the existing data as well as to make predictions of future behavior.

-Breaking down the process of using an ARIMA model further, we have to:
+Breaking down the process of determining an accurate ARIMA model to fit the data, we have to:
 - Visualize the time series data
 - Test the time series data for stationarity
 - Plot the autocorrelation and partial autocorrelation charts
+- Determine if seasonality or differencing would improve the model
 - Construct the ARIMA model
 - Use the model to make predictions